-The Investment Adviser employs a fundamental investment process that may integrate environmental, social and governance ("ESG") factors alongside traditional fundamental factors.
+The Fund's investment strategy combines bottom-up company analysis with fundamental real asset research.
+The Investment Adviser may integrate environmental, social and governance ("ESG") factors alongside traditional fundamental factors as part of its fundamental research process.
 No one factor or consideration is determinative in the stock selection process.
+The Investment Adviser may decide to sell a position for various reasons, including valuation and price considerations or for risk management purposes.